 Guidance for students: Using online learning tools

-As usual, the online resources for most courses will be centred in our virtual learning environments (VLEs), the online heart of teaching for your course.
-Our main VLEs are Blackboard Learn or Moodle, with the vast majority of courses using Learn.
-While you might be used to using Learn or Moodle, there may be elements of the virtual learning environment you have not come across yet.
-Now is a good time to explore the different features which you may be expected to use in the coming weeks.
+The online resources for most courses are located in our virtual learning environments (VLEs), the online heart of teaching for your course.
+Our main VLEs are Blackboard Learn and Moodle, with the vast majority of courses using Learn.
+Moodle is only used for online distance learning courses, so students using Moodle should already be prepared for online learning.
+While you might be used to using Learn, there may be elements of the virtual learning environment you have not come across yet.
+Take time to explore the different features which you may be expected to use for your studies.

 Blackboard Collaborate is a live, interactive online classroom space that you can access via your courses in Learn.
-Collaborate will likely be used by your lecturers and tutors to run online seminars and tutorials in the coming weeks.
+Collaborate will likely be used by your lecturers and tutors to run online seminars and tutorials.
 It allows tutors to host a virtual classroom, and for staff and students to present, discuss and debate topics.

 Collaborate is also available to students to run online meetings; for example, this is also a handy way to collaborate with your fellow students on group projects.
 Your tutor may create seminar groups for you as part of your course.
 However if you wish to set up your own group, or if the people in your group aren't all on the same course so don't have access to the same Collaborate space via Learn, you can do this by accessing Collaborate using the MyEd portal.